aardappel/lobster/docs/source/style_guide.md

 ### Identifiers

-Lobster uses lowercase for almost all indentifiers.
+Lobster uses lowercase for almost all identifiers.
 If an identifier consists of multiple words, they are preferably just written consecutively, though for cases where that becomes unreadable using an `_` to separate them is ok.
 Do not uses `_` to start or end regular identifiers (see the reference manual about